micrypt/go-plivo/README.md

 go-plivo
 ========

 A Go client for the Plivo.com API.

+*Preserved for historical purposes.
+Not currently maintained.*

 **Installation**